WeblateOrg/weblate/docs/devel/starting.rst

 most of the widely used frameworks, see :ref:`formats` for more information (especially :ref:`fmt_capabs`).

-Our personal recommendation for some plaforms is in the following table.
+Our personal recommendation for some platforms is in the following table.
 This is based on our experience, but that can not cover all use cases, so always consider your environment when doing the choice.